Clinical Assistant Professor

 She believes that change happens in many ways, but one important ingredient is self-awareness.
 Ana works collaboratively with clients to help them reach their goals and increase self-awareness along the way.
 Her approach to therapy is integrative, drawing on interpersonal process, existential, and cognitive behavioral theories among others.

 Approach to Supervision

 Her approach to supervision is supportive, collaborative, and developmental.
 She understands the challenges of counselors-in-training and works to incorporate the three major roles of teacher, consultant, and supervisor with all supervisees.

 Ana’s approach to wellness is being flexible and adjusting her balance of life’s demands as need be.
 She enjoys spending time at home, with loved ones, watching movies and shows, cuddling with her cat, taking walks, and going out to eat.
 She also loves going on road trips!

-Ana is a member of the American Psychological Association for Graduate Students (APAGS), as well as the APA’s Division 17 (Society of Counseling Psychology), Division 32 (Humanistic Psychology), and Division 35 (Psychology of Women).
+Ana is a member of the American Psychological Association (APA), as well as the APA’s Division 17 (Society of Counseling Psychology), Division 32 (Humanistic Psychology), and Division 35 (Psychology of Women).